fastify/fastify-static/README.md

 #### Disable serving

-If you'd just like to use the reply decorator and not serve whole directories automatically, you can simply pass the option `{ serve: false }`.
+If you would just like to use the reply decorator and not serve whole directories automatically, you can simply pass the option `{ serve: false }`.
 This will prevent the plugin from serving everything under `root`.

 #### Disabling reply decorator